Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 ### 6/6/2024
 - Fix check checking for rook and bishop get rid of null error

+### 6/8/2024
+- Move directory to correct spot
+- Add checkmate
+- Make pieces able to sacrfice themselves more than one spot
 ## Ethan Lee

 ### 5/22/2024